Important Booking info

 It’s a good idea to keep the guitar on display (where it’s shouting “pick me up!”) and to set a regular time for practice.

 Through our methods we encourage cooperation between teacher, parent and student to achieve a regular practice routine.
 Ensure you are leaving enough time for practice every day (or as close as possible).
 Short practice sessions every day (even just a few minutes) are much better than a single long session as this keeps momentum and memory going strong.
 It can also be a great parent-child bonding activity to spend time practicing with your child.
-Generally we recommend daily practice of 30 minutes to an hour on set homework, plus creative time for trying new things.
+As a generalised guide, we recommend building up daily practice of 30 minutes to an hour on set homework, plus we encourage creative time for trying new things on the guitar.

 For more advice and tips to get the most out of the guitar, visit our blog and also opt into our free tips using the signup form in the footer.